jweiss123/GW2SCAM/README.md

 # Guild Wars 2 Snow Crows Adaptive Meta Profit (GW2SCAMP)

+**1/20/24 update:**
+The developers at snowcrows.com kindly requested I cease hosting the bot and take it down.
+This GitHub repo is only for educational and professional purposes only.
+Please do not use this code without permission from myself and the Snow Crows team.

 ### 1.1 📣 INTRODUCTION

 Snow Crows Adaptive Meta Profit (SCAMP) is a Discord bot designed for the MMO Guild Wars 2 (GW2) to identify gear and consumable items in each current character class build on [Snow Crows](https://snowcrows.com/builds/) that can be crafted and sold by the user for potential profit in the in-game Trading Post (TP).
 Please note that the sell prices listed from GW2SCAMP are calculated from [gw2tp](https://www.gw2tp.com/recipes) and may not exactly match the values listed on gw2efficiency.